 Because traumatic brain injuries are always serious, they need to be treated right away.
 Rapid treatment of a head injury is essential in beginning the recovery process and improving someone’s prognosis.Recognizing a Neurological Injury

 Everyone needs to know how to recognize a neurological injury.
 Rapidly addressing a head injury begins with knowing some of the common signs.
 Following an accident, an individual might develop problems staying awake.
-He or she might also suffer from rapid mood swings, weakness in a part of the body, or numbness in certain body parts.
+They might also suffer from rapid mood swings, weakness in a part of the body, or numbness in certain body parts.
 Difficulty with hearing or vision might also be a sign of a TBI.

-Even though an individual may think that they are fine, these symptoms may start to worsen with time.
+Even though individuals may think that they are fine, these symptoms may worsen with time.
 Because of this, anyone who sustains an impact on the head or neck area needs to seek medical care immediately.
 The more quickly a TBI is treated, the better the prognosis.The Treatment of a TBI

 The good news is that there are multiple treatment options available for someone who has been diagnosed with a TBI.
 Some of these treatment options include:

 - Pain Control: Nobody should have to live in pain.
 Medications will be provided to make individuals feel more comfortable.
 These include anti-inflammatory medicines in addition to the judicious use of narcotic and opioid drugs.

 - Cerebral Swelling: Measures will also be taken to prevent the brain from swelling.
 This includes blood pressure control, anti-inflammatory options, and careful monitoring of someone’s neurological status.
 Cerebral swelling may lead to a brain herniation, a much-feared complication.

 - Surgery: In some situations, surgery might be required to avoid some TBI complications.
 During this surgical procedure, a portion of the skull may be removed to reduce the intracranial pressure and give the brain space to heal.

 With proper medical care, many individuals who suffer from a TBI can make a meaningful recovery.
 In addition to seeking medical attention, other professionals can help families during the recovery process.